A City of Sadness: Historical background

-During the Japanese colonial period (1895–1945), Taiwan had limited contact with mainland China.
-Thus, when control of Taiwan was transferred to the Republic of China (ROC), led by the Kuomintang (KMT) government at the end of the Second World War, the people of Taiwan faced major political, social, cultural, and economic adjustments.
-Cultural and social tensions built up between the Taiwanese and mainlanders during these years.
-Political distrust also intensified between Taiwanese elites and the Provincial Administration headed by Governor Chen Yi.
+During the fifty years of Japanese colonial rule (1895-1945), Taiwan's development under Japanese rule differed drastically from that of mainland China.
+After Japan's defeat in World War II, rule over Taiwan was transferred to the Republic of China (ROC) led by the Kuomintang.
+This led to significant political, social, cultural, and economic changes for the Taiwanese people.
+Cultural and social conflicts arose between the native Taiwanese who had experienced fifty years of Japanese colonial rule and the mainlanders who came to Taiwan with the Kuomintang after the war.
+As political power became increasingly concentrated in the hands of mainland elites in the new government, political distrust further intensified.

 Meanwhile, in the late 1940s, the Nationalist government was engaged in a civil war against the Communists on the mainland.
 The Chinese economy deteriorated rapidly, and the post-war economic situation in Taiwan worsened daily.
 An increasing number of illegal activities took place across the Taiwan Strait, and social disturbances—resulting from unemployment, food shortages, poverty, and housing issues—became imminent.

 The February 28th Incident

 One of the restrictions implemented at the time was the ban of cigarette trading.
 The immediate story begins in the front of a tea house in Taipei the day before, on February 27, 1947, when agents from the Tobacco Monopoly Bureau confiscated a Taiwanese female cigarette vendor's illegal cigarettes as well as her money, and then beat her over the head with a pistol while attempting to arrest her.
 An angry crowd swarmed the agents, prompting one official to open fire on the crowd, killing a bystander.
 The news triggered mass protests the following morning on February 28; more people were killed by the police and it quickly turned into a large-scale riot.

-While many local Taiwanese took this as an opportunity to seek revenge on mainlanders, Governor Chen Yi issued martial law and requested Nationalist troops to be sent over from mainland to suppress the incident.
-For the following 38 years, Taiwan was placed under martial law in a period that is now known as the "White Terror" period.
-Consequently, a generation of Taiwanese local elites were arrested and killed.
-It was estimated that between 10,000 and 20,000 people died as a result of the 2/28 incident, with more and more people dying or going missing during the White Terror.
+While many local Taiwanese took this as an opportunity to seek revenge on mainlanders, Governor Chen Yi issued martial law and requested Nationalist troops from the mainland to suppress the incident.
+For the following 38 years, Taiwan was placed under martial law in a period now known as the "White Terror", where a generation of Taiwanese local elites were arrested and killed.
+It was estimated that between 10,000 and 20,000 people died as a result of the 2/28 incident, with more people dying or going missing during the White Terror.
 The trauma of 2/28 haunted Taiwan's politics and society and soured the relationship between the Taiwanese and mainlanders for several decades.